HONDA CRF250L (2012 - 2018) Review

 It’s not often that a sub 25hp motorbike gets us excited, but this is a real world machine, that will give anyone with the slightest inclination for off-road a bike that will deliver performance and classic days out for years.

 And for those who are after something a little more hardcore, the Honda CRF250 Rally might be worth a look.
+The protection the extra bodywork gives the Rally model is significant, giving the rider improved wind protection which makes it much more capable of high mileage.

 Ride quality & brakesNext up: Engine